flutter/flutter-intellij/CONTRIBUTING.md

   - `flutter doctor`
   - `flutter run`
 * Verify installation of the Flutter plugin:
-  - Select IDEA in the Run Configuration drop-down list.
+  - Select `Flutter Plugin` in the Run Configuration drop-down list.
   - Click Debug button (to the right of that drop-down).
   - In the new IntelliJ process that spawns, open the hello_world example.
   - Choose Edit Configuration in the Run Configuration drop-down list.
   - Expand Defaults and verify that Flutter is present.
   - Click [+] and verify that Flutter is present.
+* Note that as of version 60 the old `src` and `testSrc` trees in the root directory are no longer usable.
+  Edit code using the files in the `flutter-idea` and `flutter-studio` modules instead.
+  This change had to be made to allow debugging of tests in the IDE.

 ## Flutter plugin development on Windows